 Dear Residents and Visitors,

-See more important messages below.
+See below for more important messages.

 International Coastal Clean-Up